cozis/Noja/docs/01_Expressions.md

 ls = [true, false, none];
 ls[1]; # false
 ```
-where the list value is followed by `[]` which contain the index of the item to retrieve.
+where the list value is followed by `[..]` which contain the index of the item to retrieve.

-The index may be evaluated dynamically, but it will trigger a runtime error if it doesn't evaluate to an integer value, aborting the execution of the whole program
+The index may be evaluated dynamically, but it will trigger a runtime error if it doesn't evaluate to an integer value
 ```py
 ls = [true, false, none];
 ls[0 + 2]; # OK!